PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-09 17:46:40
+Last updated: 2024-04-09 17:47:55
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: If you die before you say her name, Set, I will hunt you through the seven hells.  -  Oberyn Martell